dr-jpk/weather-forecast/final_report.md

 CoBagging can be particularly effective when the individual models in the ensemble are prone to making different types of errors or when there is significant variability in the data.
 In such cases, CoBagging can help to smooth out the errors and improve the overall performance of the model.

 In this code, first I create a base random forest classifier model with 100 estimators, just like in your original code.
 Then, we create a bagging classifier model by specifying the base model, the number of estimators (10 in this case), and the random state.
 I train the bagging classifier model on the training data and evaluate its performance on the testing data, just like before.
-Note that we also print the feature importances of the base model instead of the bagging classifier model, as the bagging classifier model doesn't have its own feature importances.
+Note that we also print the feature importances of the base model instead of the bagging classifier model, as the bagging classifier model does not have its own feature importances.
 **Overview tables for BalancedRandomForestClassifier(default settings) from imblearn on preprocessed data: NaNs replaced by mean or mode over whole column, standard-scaler, no sampling**

 Accuracy: 0.852138791995594